As World Elephant Day approaches, we pick out 10 of the best places in the world to see the magnificent pachyderms

 The Park’s mission is to promote sustainable elephant-friendly tourism by rescuing and caring for elephants that have previously been mistreated in camps and circuses.
 The park’s home to more than 35 elephants – travellers can walk with them, watch them play and even give them a bath.

-The second set of 250 elephants will be relocated to Nkhotakota next summer and the initiative is also moving in 1,500 other creatures to live alongside the elephants.
-The elephants are being moved from Liwonde and Majete National Parks in the south of Malawi, with Majete being Malawi’s only Big Five safari park.
+The second set of 250 elephants has been relocated to Nkhotakota and the initiative is also moving in 1,500 other creatures to live alongside the elephants.
+The elephants are being moved from Liwonde and Majete National Parks in the south of Malawi, with Majete being Malawai's only Big Five safari park.

 Laos is known as the ‘land of a million elephants.’
-Sadly, that’s not the case today; deforestation, poaching and expanding urban areas means there’s now only around 1,600 of the animals in the country, which includes 1000 wild elephants and many domesticated animals used for work in the logging trade.
+Sadly, that’s not the case today; deforestation, poaching and expanding urban areas means there’s now only 300-400 wild elephants and many domesticated animals are used for work in the logging trade.
 It’s thought, if the problems aren’t solved, Laos’ elephant population could disappear by 2060.

 Visiting Sayaboury's Elephant Conservation Centre (ECC) is a memorable experience, though, for elephant lovers.
 The centre supports a handful of retired elephants that tourists can meet, as well as providing veterinary support and care for the animals and employment for the former Mahouts who worked with the elephants.

-Hwange is something of a happy oddity; while many places in Africa elephant populations dwindling as a result of poaching, the opposite is happening in Hwange, which now has - at the last count, in 2015 - 44,000 elephants.
+Hwange is something of a happy oddity; while many places in Africa elephant populations dwindling as a result of poaching, the opposite is happening in Hwange, which now has 46,000 elephants.
 In fact, there's a concern that the population might not be sustainable, but that's a story for another time….

 Currently, there’s a stable population doing well, with a good working relationship between conservationists, the camps and lodges in the park and the local San population, which means the chances are high that the population will continue to thrive.